SolnBenchmark/Benchmark/2DGauss_MEMF_LTR/README.md

 **Emitter distribution**

-M=250 emitters are located on a helix with different adjacent-emitter distance in three data movies.
+Emitters are located on a helix with different adjacent-emitter distance in three data movies.

 |Data movie filename |Emitter distance| Unit|
 |:-----|:-----|:-----|